valeriogustavo/valeriogustavo.github.io/GeneratorM3U8-README.md

 * Episodes can have any name.
 Its extension must be MKV, the extension chosen because it allows the transmission of several subtitles and audio files.

 ![Series](https://github.com/valeriogustavo/valeriogustavo.github.io/blob/main/images/Series.jpg)

+# Para adionar um diretório na lista, use
+`./GeneratorM3U8 /path/to/directory`

+# Para visualizar, atualizar ou apagar diretórios da lista, use
+`./GeneratorM3U8`

+Your lists will be displayed on the screen and the available options will be visible